Ptujec/LaunchBar/YNAB-Actions/README.md

 <img src="yat_confirmation.png" width="600"/>

-**A special twist for users of Apple Mail**:
+**A special goodie for users of Apple Mail**:
-If you have an Email selected you can add the link to that Email (e.g. the bill you are paying) as a memo.
+If you have an Email selected or open in Apple Mail you can add the link to that Email (e.g. the bill you are paying) as a memo.
+If you use the YNAB Lite action you can open those Email links by hitting return on a transaction with an Email link there.

 <img src="yat_memo.png" width="600"/>

-If you use YNAB Lite you can open those Email links by hitting return on a transaction with an Email link.

 ## YNAB Lite